MarkCBB/MongoDB-ASP.NET-Session-State-Store/Readme.md

 ##RAW serialization

 To get started working with RAW serialization you need to set the parameter SerializationType to RAW value in the web.config file.
-See [parameters detail](https://github.com/MarkCBB/MongoDB-ASP.NET-Session-State-Store/wiki/Web.config-parameters#parameters-detail) to view documentation and a complete example.
+See [parameters detail](https://github.com/MarkCBB/MongoDB-ASP.NET-Session-State-Store/wiki/Web.config-parameters#parameters-detail) to view the documentation about all parameters and a complete example of the config string.

 ```C#
 // Declare the objects with Serializable attribute.